 Bogoslof volcano, located in the Aleutian Islands about 98 km (61 mi) northwest of Dutch Harbor/Unalaska, is in an active eruption sequence that began in mid-December 2016 and continues today.

-Alaska's Bogoslof Volcano
+Monitoring Alaska’s Remote and Restless Bogoslof Volcano

 Eruptive activity has been dominated by a series of explosive events originating from below sea level and lasting from about 30 to 60 minutes each.
 The explosions can put volcanic ash to altitudes exceeding 30,000 feet, resulting in drifting clouds of ash that threaten not only local air traffic, but also wide-body jets flying between North America and Asia.